 1. Technical and Organizational Security Measures

-SA shall maintain administrative, physical and technical safeguards for protection of the security, confidentiality and integrity of Customer Data, including Personal Data, as set forth in the Trust & Compliance Documentation.
-SA regularly monitors compliance with these safeguards.
-SA will not materially decrease the overall security of the Services during a subscription term.
+LOYALTYLOOP shall maintain administrative, physical and technical safeguards for protection of the security, confidentiality and integrity of Customer Data, including Personal Data, as set forth in the Trust & Compliance Documentation.
+LOYALTYLOOP regularly monitors compliance with these safeguards.
+LOYALTYLOOP will not materially decrease the overall security of the Services during a subscription term.

 This Appendix forms part of the Clauses and must be completed and signed by the parties.
 The list of subprocessors approved by the data importer as of the effective date of the DPA is as set forth below:

 |Amazon Web Services, Inc.||Hosting service|

 |MailChimp||Email marketing service|

 Or follow us on social media